Pantser, Plotter, and Plantser: The 3 Dominant Types of Writers

 If you’re a plotter, abandon your outline and write freely.

-Write for fifteen minutes and, if you’d like, post your practice in the comments.
+Write for fifteen minutes and, if you’d like, post your practice in the Pro Practice Workshop here.
+Don't forget to give feedback to a few other writers while you're there.
 Have fun!

+The Magic Violinist is a young author who writes mostly fantasy stories.
+She loves to play with her dog and spend time with her family.
+Oh, and she's homeschooled.
+You can visit her blog at themagicviolinist.blogspot.com.
+You can also follow The Magic Violinist on Twitter (@Magic_Violinist).